How to Start a Business in Delaware (Full Guide)

 • Corporations pay a flat corporate income tax rate of 8.7% on federal taxable income allocated and apportioned to Delaware.

-• LLCs pay a flat annual tax of $300, while corporations pay based on authorized shares or assumed par value method, whichever is lower.
+• LLCs pay a flat annual tax of $300.
+Corporations pay based on authorized shares or the assumed par value method, whichever is lower.

-The Delaware Secretary of State offers various tax incentives, including the New Economy Jobs Program for technology companies and the Strategic Fund for large-scale projects bringing significant employment and investment [2].
+The Delaware Secretary of State also offers tax incentives worth knowing about — including the New Economy Jobs Program for technology companies and the Strategic Fund for large-scale projects [2].

 Step 6: Open a Business Bank Account

-Major banks serving Delaware include JPMorgan Chase, Bank of America, Wells Fargo, and local institutions like WSFS Bank and First National Bank of Wyoming.
+Major banks serving Delaware include JPMorgan Chase, Bank of America, Wells Fargo, and local options like WSFS Bank and First National Bank of Wyoming.
+Compare fees, minimum balance requirements, and online banking features before you commit — account structures vary more than you'd expect.

 Step 7: Obtain Required Licenses and Permits

-Delaware requires various licenses depending on your business idea and location.
-The Delaware Division of Small Business maintains a comprehensive database of licensing requirements.
+The licenses you need depend on what your business does and where it operates.
+The Delaware Division of Small Business maintains a database of licensing requirements — that's your starting point.

 Step 8: Get Business Insurance

-Delaware law requires workers compensation insurance for businesses with employees.
+Delaware law requires workers' compensation insurance for businesses if you have employees.
+That's not optional.

 Why Start a Business in Delaware?